jenkinsci/sse-gateway-plugin/README.md

 The above example subscribes to all events on the "job" channel i.e. all events for all jobs in the Jenkins instance.
 This may be what you want in some cases, but in many cases you are just interested in receiving specific events.
 To do this, you simply need to specify a "filter" when subscribing to the channel.

-For example, to only receive events for the "order-management-webapp-deploy" job:
+ For example, to only receive "FAILURE" events for the "order-management-webapp-deploy" job:

 ```javascript
 var sse = require('@jenkins-cd/sse-gateway');